-I intend to raise a legal challenge to any restrictions the court may choose to apply to spousal representation with consent.
-This will be elaborated in the requested later motions.
-The summary is that when the constitution was written and even in 'Separate but Equal' times [Plessy v.
-Ferguson, 163 U.S. 537 \(1896\)](#) and the DoCNR, men had an absolute right to represent their wife who were in a nebulous legal status, part person and part chattel or livestock.
+I challenge the legal basis for any restrictions the court may choose to apply to spousal representation with consent.
+When the constitution was written and even in 'Separate but Equal' times of Plessy v.
+Ferguson, 163 U.S. 537 (1896) and the DoCNR, men had an absolute right to represent their wife who were in a nebulous legal status, part person and part chattel or livestock.
 Women were counted in the census to measure the number of voters, but not actually allowed to vote, similar to slaves.